 Heeding a pastor’s challenge

 When a new pastor arrived at the small California church Dick and Margy Grable attended in the 1990s, he challenged his congregation to give more and give globally.
-While the church — and the missions budget — were not large, the pastor brought a new vision: increasing the missions budget incrementally each year until the congregation was giving 50 percent to outreach and missions.
+While the church — and the missions budget — were not large, the pastor brought a new vision: increasing the missions budget incrementally each year until the congregation was giving 50% to outreach and missions.

 During that process, the pastor also introduced the congregation to several international organizations, including World Vision.
 Dick and Margy decided to sponsor a child, setting them on a path to new understanding as they learned about the developing world’s need for basics like clean water and malaria prevention.